Carcodee/CodeVkEngine/README.md

-# CodeVkRenderer: A Vulkan-Based Renderer
+# CodeVkEngine: A Vulkan-Based Renderer

-CodeVkRenderer Is my personal Renderer that I extend from this [**public template**](https://github.com/Carcodee/Vulkan-Renderer-Template).
+CodeVkEngine Is my personal graphics engine that I extend from this [**public template**](https://github.com/Carcodee/Vulkan-Renderer-Template).
 Here I implement diferent rendering techniques such as, Radiance Cascades in 2d, GPU oclussion culling, Cluster Rendering and more.

 ## Features